Premedical Graduate Health Sciences Certificate Program

 The CERT Program is a graduate program designed for applicants who have already taken basic undergraduate courses required for medical school and other professional schools.
 For those who have not taken these required courses, VCU also has an undergraduate program: Post-Baccalaureate Health Sciences Certificate Program.

 Please visit the American Association of Medical Colleges (AAMC) website for resources and information on medicine as your career choice.

 Be sure to visit our Frequently Asked Questions [PDF] page for questions not answered by the information presented below.

-The Premedical Graduate Certificate Program at the VCU School of Medicine typically seeks students who:
+The Premedical Graduate Certificate Program at the VCU School of Medicine seeks students who:

 - Hold a bachelor’s degree from an accredited institution

 - Have taken required prerequisite courses and accompanying labs, to include two semesters each of Biology, General Chemistry, Organic Chemistry and Physics.
 We also highly recommend students take a semester each of psychology, sociology, and statistics.

 - Hold a cumulative GPA ≥ 3.0 and a science GPA ≥ 3.2